…I’ve told you a thousand times!!

 Here’s a good rule of thumb.
 When you begin to tire of saying the same thing about your school over and over and over and over and over and over again, it’s probably right about that time that someone is just starting to get the message, which will cause them to have a change of mindset a little further down the road after they hear the message a few (thousand) more times, and decides to visit your school’s Web site.

-Speaking of, next week, a new Marketing Matter will be published, regarding your school’s virtual tour, since admissions season is right around the corner!
+Speaking of, next week’s Marketing Matter addresses your school’s virtual tour, since we’ll be well into admissions season!